w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Chilling

 Chilling is the act of stepping back from any nominating or validating.
 It can be done by a validator or nominator at any time, taking effect in the next era.
-It can also specifically mean removing a validator from the active validator set by another validator, disqualifying them from the set of electable candidates in the next NPoS cycle.

 Chilling can be validator-initiated, e.g. if there is a planned outage in the validator's surroundings or hosting provider, and the validator wants to exit to protect themselves against